zama-ai/concrete-core/concrete-core/docs/how_to/testing_backends.md

 }
 ```

-Now, in `concrete-core-fixture/src/generation/synthesizing/lwe_ciphertext_vector.rs`, let us
-introduce the necessary implementations to copy data to the GPU, retrieve and destroy it:
+Now, in `concrete-core-fixture/src/generation/synthesizing/lwe_ciphertext_vector.rs`, let us introduce the necessary implementations to copy data to the GPU, retrieve it, and destroy it:

 ```rust
 #[cfg(feature = "backend_gpu")]